 iPhone 16: Design and display

-There are currently two major ways the iPhone 16 is rumored to be shaking up the look of the Apple smartphone.
-The first is by using under-display Face ID, which would replace the notch, and the newer Dynamic Island, with a single cutout for the selfie camera.
-It would change the face of the iPhone significantly, although we'd have to wonder how well the infrared projector and sensor will work with an extra layer of screen in the way.
+One possible design rumor suggests a new look for the iPhone 16 — it's even appeared in an iPhone 16 Pro prototype.
+This design uses under-display Face ID, replacing the notch on older iPhones and the Dynamic Island on newer models, with a single cutout for the selfie camera.
+That would change the face of the iPhone significantly, although we'd have to wonder how well the infrared projector and sensor will work with an extra layer of screen in the way.

-We could see some size changes too.
+We could see some size changes with the iPhone 16.
 It's rumored that we'll see larger Pro models next year, with the iPhone 16 Pro apparently measuring 6.3 inches and the iPhone 16 Pro Max 6.9 inches.
 CAD designs also show off the Pro Max model's size difference compared to the iPhone 15 Pro Max.

-Noted Apple tipster Mark Gurman also believes the Pro model will see a boost to its screen size.
-In the latest issue of Gurman's Power On newsletter, the insider says the iPhone 16 Pro models will grow by “a couple tenths of an inch diagonally,” making them the biggest iPhones to date.
+Bloomberg's Mark Gurman also believes the Pro model will see a boost to its screen size.
+Gurman's Power On newsletter claims the iPhone 16 Pro models will grow by “a couple tenths of an inch diagonally,” making them the biggest iPhones to date.
 Analyst Jeff Pu also reiterated this, predicting a 0.2-inch screen size increase.

-The iPhone 16 and iPhone 16 Plus however are said to be sticking with the current 6.1-inch and 6.7-inch sizes, in what would be a small consideration for users who prefer smaller phones.
+The iPhone 16 and iPhone 16 Plus, however, are said to be sticking with the current 6.1-inch and 6.7-inch sizes, in what would be a small consideration for users who prefer smaller phones.
 They may also keep the iPhone 15's aging 60Hz refresh rate too, a disappointment considering how most Android phones offer 90Hz or higher for smoother, more efficient scrolling.

-Some render artists have already tried putting iPhone 15 rumors together into renders, such as this one thin bezels and four rear cameras, or this one, inspired by the Apple Watch Ultra with a smoother back and chunky rounded sides.
+Some render artists have already tried putting iPhone 15 rumors together into renders, with one drawing showing thin bezels and four rear cameras while another takes inspiration from the Apple Watch Ultra with a smoother back and chunky rounded sides.
 We can't imagine Apple would be so adventurous with the iPhone 16's design, but maybe as more leaks pile up, these will be more accurate to the real thing than we realized.

 Beyond getting larger with the rest of the phone, another potential change to the iPhone 16's display is the addition of MicroLED display, for improved brightness and color while using less power.
 This is a brand-new technology for Apple though, so it's possible we'd have to wait for another year or two after the iPhone 16 if it's not ready in time.
 If that's the case, then we can presume we'd end up with OLED panels once again, or potentially miniLED, Apple's other display tech found on certain iPads and MacBooks.